srtfisher/CodeIgniter-Remap/README.md

 You can view a bunch of different examples in the `application/controller/remap.php` file.

 ### Adding a Prefix to Controller Methods
 We add a prefix to all controller methods.
 You can set the prefix in your Controller's `__construct` function.
+The default prefix is `action_`.

 	<?php
 	class Thecontroller